agile-ts/documentation/docs/main/Introduction.md

 Unfortunately, PulseJs was moving further and further away from my idea of an ideal State Management Library.
-For instance, they introduced the `Pulse.Core`, which more or less forced me to define all States in a single source of truth object called `core`.
+For instance, they introduced the `Pulse.Core`, which more or less forced you to define all States in a single source of truth object called `core`.
 I wouldn't say I liked that change since I switched, among other reasons, to PulseJs in order not to define all my States in a single object.
 Because of this relatively significant design change,